shwetavanarse/animeverse/README.md

 AnimeVerse is a browser-based anime discovery and recommendation experience.
 It lets users explore a catalogue of anime, view trend-oriented analytics, find highly rated less-popular titles, and receive content-based recommendations.

-> This repository contains the shareable, static browser version of a **group project**.
-It does not claim sole authorship.
-Add the names and responsibilities of every team member below before publishing.

 ## Features